Switch to a cheaper prepayment meter tariff (UK) — July 2026

 Address & tenancy

-If you pay the energy bill, you can usually choose the supplier—even in a rented home.
-If energy is included in rent, switching may not apply.
+If you pay the energy bill you can usually choose the supplier — even in a rented home.
+If energy is included in your rent, switching may not apply.

 Not sure what meter you have?

-Choose “Not sure” in the form.
-We’ll show suitable routes and explain what to check (for example, whether you top up with a key/card or through an app/in-home display).
+Choose "Not sure" in the form.
+We'll show suitable routes and explain what to check (whether you top up with a key/card or through an app/in-home display).

 Common mistakes when switching prepayment energy

-A lower unit rate can be offset by a higher standing charge.
+A lower unit rate can be wiped out by a higher standing charge.
 Always compare total cost based on your likely usage.

 Best practice

-If possible, note your current unit rate and standing charge from a receipt, statement, or supplier app.
-It makes it easier to spot a cheaper prepayment meter tariff quickly.
+Note your current unit rate and standing charge from a receipt, statement or supplier app before you compare.
+It makes spotting a cheaper prepayment meter tariff far quicker.

-Is prepayment always more expensive than Direct Debit?
+Is prepayment more expensive than Direct Debit in 2026?

-Do I need to change my meter to switch?
+Do I need a smart meter to access cheaper prepayment tariffs?

 Looking for the fastest route?
 Start with your postcode and meter type in the comparison form.
 We'll narrow options to those that typically accept prepayment meters.